 Yes, it can feel like the odds are insurmountable.
 Yes, it can seem like you’re entering an intimidating arena dominated by huge multinational power players.
-But even the mighty Amazon started off in a garage.
+But competition in business is healthy – even the mighty Amazon started off in a garage.
 Being small, nimble and smart has its own distinct advantages in established markets.
-Let’s look at some of the challenges and opportunities.
+Let’s look at some of the challenges and opportunities for small business growth.

-Before you enter an overcrowded, highly competitive marketplace, it really pays to do your homework.
-Who are your competitors?
+Before you enter an overcrowded, highly competitive marketplace, it really pays to do your business’ competitor analysis.
 How dominant are they?
 What are their product, pricing and promotion strategies?
 Then take a long hard look at yourself.
 What are your strengths?
 What can you bring to the market that’s different?
 And what about the market itself?
 Are there any unfilled niches your business can slot into?
-Take Australia for example.
-Only half of Australia’s fashion businesses have an online presence.
-So there’s an opportunity right there to target fashion-conscious digital shoppers.
-The first rule about established markets is: you need preparation with a capital P.
+For potentially successful small businesses, the first rule about established markets is: you need preparation with a capital P.

 The Harvard Business Review has some strategic advice on entering established markets, “Smart newcomers refuse to challenge incumbents on the latter’s terms and turf.
 They don’t duplicate existing business models; they don’t compete for crowded distribution channels; and they don’t go after mainstream customers – at least not at first.”
 They cite Virgin Cola and Red Bull as an example.
 Virgin Cola attempted to tackle Coke and Pepsi head on, with a heavy advertising budget and an immediate launch into multiple retail outlets.
 Nine years later, the brand had fizzled out.
 By contrast, Red Bull entered the market with a niche product marketed initially through bars and nightclubs.
 It’s now the leading energy drink in the world, with annual sales of around US$6.30bn.